When is the best time to move?

 How and when should I pay my movers?

 Generally, there is a moving deposit you have to pay when you book your move and finalize your pickup date.
-The initial booking deposit usually should not be more than 15% of your moving estimate.
+The initial booking deposit usually should not be more than 30% to 35% of your moving estimate.
 You will have to pay the rest of the moving charges when your shipment is delivered to its designated destination before your movers start unloading.

 How do I know if my movers are licensed and insured?